 The Golden Formosa is a popular Taiwanese restaurant in Taipei’s Shilin District.
 It started in the 1960s and is included in Taipei’s Michelin Guidebook.
 It received a 1-star rating and it’s definitely worth a stop.

 Must-try is their signature twice-cooked deep-fried pork ribs.
 You can also try their juicy Hainanese chicken if you are eating with a group.
-As for dessert, the deep-fried taro balls are must-have!
+As for dessert, the deep-fried taro balls are a must-have!

 Address: No. 101號, Tianmu East Road, Shilin District, Taipei City, Taiwan